pl80tech/CarND-PID-Control-Project/Writeup.md

 $ python data_visualize.py <log1> <log2> <log3> <title> <xlabel> <ylabel> <legend1> <legend2> <legend3> <savefile>
 ```

-Here are the observation results, from which I chose Kp=0.1, Ki=0.001, Ki=1 as final/tuned coefficients.
+Here are the observation results of simulation test for 1 lap with various combinations of 3 coefficients, from which I chose Kp=0.1, Ki=0.001, Ki=1 as final/tuned coefficients.

 | Tuning parameters       | Visualization           |
 |:-----------------------:|:-----------------------:|